 External Supply ^a Conditions/Notes VDDP/VDDH/ VDDA Power up concurrently from same source to the same voltage (i.e., VDDP = VDDH = VDDA).
 Should generally be supplied at nearly the same time as other rails.
 Some skew is acceptable.
 VDDH2 May be powered up before, at the same time as, or any time after VDDP/VDDH/VDDA are powered^b.
 May be a separate supply from VDDP/VDDH/VDDA, but it may be tied to VDDP/VDDH/VDDA if not requiring a different voltage.
-VDDAUDAc May be powered before or at the same time as VDDP/VDDH/VDDA.
+VDDAUDA May be powered before or at the same time as VDDP/VDDH/VDDA.
 If not using audio, then may be tied it to VDDP/VDDH/VDDA.
 Must be a very clean supply when used - see previous "VDDAUDA Voltage Supply Requirements" section.
 Primarily needed for the LP analog microphone.
 VDDAUDD May be tied to VDDP/VDDH/VDDA.
 Must be powered before or at the same time as VDDP/VDDH/VDDA.
-If no modules or GPIO that are supplied with VDDAUDD are used, then it may be left unconnected (must not be tied to ground).
+GPIO powered by the VDDAUDD rail are GPIO50 - GPIO57.
+If no modules or GPIO that are supplied by VDDAUDD are used, then it may be left unconnected but it is recommended to connect VDDAUDD to VDDH (must NOT be tied to ground).
 VDD18 Should be tied to ground if not using MIPI DSI interface.
 If using MIPI, then may be powered at the same time as VDDP/VDDH/VDDA but not before.
 Preferably only enabled/powered up when the display is being used.
 VDDUSB33/ VDDUSB0P9 May be powered before, at the same time as, or after VDDP/VDDH/VDDA.
 For different USB power scenarios: See "System Power Sequencing for USB and DSI PHYs" on page 142.
 Only required when using USB (i.e., when USB cable is plugged in).
-Powering both supplies at the same time from VBUS source is recommended, with 0.9 V generated by LDO from the 3.3 V.^d
+Powering both supplies at the same time from VBUS source is recommended, with 0.9 V generated by LDO from the 3.3 V.^c

 - a.
 Recommended Termination of Unused Interface: - USB data pads (USB0PP and USB0PN) left open - USB PHY power rails VDDUSB33 and VDDUSB0P9 connected to ground - DSI TX data and clock pads left open - b.
 Grounding VDDH2 while VDDP/VDDH/VDDA are powered will result in excess current draw and can have long term reliability implications. - c.
-To reduce power consumption and supply noise, VDDAUDA should be tied to a supply within the VDDAUDA operating range when not using either the Low Power Analog Audio Interface module or the high-speed XTALHS crystal clock (any mode), which are powered by the VDDAUDA supply.
-In this specific scenario, the VDDAUDA supply does not need to meet the noise/PSRR conditions as required when any component/module supplied by VDDAUDA is active. - d.
 Although it is recommended to power-up VDDUSB33 and VDDUSB0P9 together only when USB is to be used, it is possible to keep VDDUSB33 powered at all times.
-In which case it is required that a 2 M? pull-down resistor be included on each of the USB data lines to prevent leakage current.
+In which case it is required that a 2 MΩ pull-down resistor be included on each of the USB data lines to prevent leakage current.
 Note that in all cases, the USB internal power rail (VCCCORE controlled by software) must be enabled by software before external power is applied to VDDUSB0P9.